iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/0_intro.md

 The [Anderson promoter collection](https://parts.igem.org/Promoters/Catalog/Anderson) is a set of constitutive σ70 transcriptional promoters for protein expression in _E. coli_.
 Numerous iGEM teams and academic studies have included the Anderson promoters, and they are some of the most used and well-characterized parts in the Registry.

-We will be using a subset of _five_ of these Anderson promoters.
+We will use a subset of _five_ of these Anderson promoters.

 <center>